 - Plastics are made from oil, a non-renewable natural resource limited in supply. - Manufacturing plastic requires large quantities of water and energy resources.
-Plastic manufacturing also produces harmful chemicals that if not properly treated may pollute our water and air systems. - Ninety-one percent of all plastic is not recycled.11 In Los Angeles alone, ten metric tons of plastic fragments (bags, straws and soda bottles) are carried into the Pacific Ocean every day.12 - Plastics are only designed to break down into smaller pieces when exposed to sunlight; therefore, they generally do not decompose when disposed of in landfills.13 - Purchasing products with less packaging minimizes plastic from becoming litter on the streets and in the ocean.
+Plastic manufacturing also produces harmful chemicals that if not properly treated may pollute our water and air systems. - Ninety-one percent of all plastic is not recycled.11 In Los Angeles alone, ten metric tons of plastic fragments (bags, straws and soda bottles) are carried into the Pacific Ocean every day.12 - Plastics don't really break down; they just break up.
+Wear and tear and washing, as well as sun and heat, can slowly turn plastics into smaller and smaller pieces until they eventually become what are known as microplastics.13 - Purchasing products with less packaging minimizes plastic from becoming litter on the streets and in the ocean.
 Marine animals sometimes mistake six-pack rings, plastic bags and other plastic items floating in the ocean as food. - By recycling plastic, it can be used to make other plastic products such as water bottles and food containers into t-shirts.
 We fully participate in the recycling process when we collect these products for recycling and then buy new products made from recycled goods.